 There are no conversion directions available for patients on any other fentanyl products.
 (Note: This includes oral, transdermal, or parenteral formulations of fentanyl.)
 All patients should be titrated from the 100 mcg dose.
 Titrate each patient individually to provide adequate analgesia while minimizing side effects.
 [See DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY]

 Patients and their caregivers must be instructed that SUBSYS contains a medicine in an amount which can be fatal to a child.
 Death has been reported in children who have accidentally ingested transmucosal immediate-release fentanyl products.
 Patients and their caregivers must be instructed to keep both used and unused dosage units out of the reach of children.
-All used units should be disposed of immediately after use as they represent a special risk to children. [see HOW SUPPLIED/Storage and Handling, PATIENT INFORMATION].
+All used units should be disposed of immediately after use as they represent a special risk to children. [see HOW SUPPLIED/Storage and Handling, PATIENT INFORMATION, and Medication Guide].

 Physicians and dispensing pharmacists must specifically question patients or caregivers about the presence of children in the home (on a full time or visiting basis) and counsel them regarding the dangers to children from inadvertent exposure.